 In the end, Nurmagomedov looked better than ever.
 That's not hyperbole.
 That's fact.

 He dominated Justin Gaethje from the get-go.
 He controlled the pace of the fight, took the center of the cage and imposed his will.

-It looked like he was a man on a mission en route to submitting Gaethje in the second round.
+It looked as if he was a man on a mission en route to submitting Gaethje in the second round.
 A man on a mission to win for his father, who died in July of a heart condition complicated by the coronavirus.

 And when it ended Saturday in Abu Dhabi, Khabib couldn't stop crying.
 There he was, the best fighter on the planet, weeping uncontrollably.
 He had done such a great job of publicly suppressing his feelings leading up to this fight, one had to wonder if he would break in the aftermath.
 Well, he did.
 And you can't blame him.

-Immediately, I was reminded of the scene when Michael Jordan couldn't stop crying after winning the '96 NBA Finals against the Seattle SuperSonics.
+Immediately, I was reminded of the scene when Michael Jordan couldn't stop crying after winning the NBA Finals in 1996 against the Seattle SuperSonics.
 You remember that moment, right?
 Father's Day.
 His first title since the murder of his father, James.

 It's a moment basketball fans will never forget: seeing the greatest player of all time cry for his father while laying on the floor, clutching a ball.

 MMA fans just witnessed a similar scene play out with arguably the greatest fighter of all time.

 There's one big difference between those two scenes, though.